Same-day Filing

 How to Start an LLC

 If you’re establishing a business in California, it’s important to choose what kind of entity you want your business to operate as.
 Some individual business owners choose to operate as sole proprietors because this structure requires no additional paperwork or setup; as soon as you start trading as an individual, you’re effectively a sole proprietor.
-However, sole proprietors don’t benefit from any protections or safeguards that more formal business structures offer.
+However, sole proprietors don’t benefit from any asset protection or safeguards that more formal business structures offer.

 What Is an LLC?